DobricLilujun/temperature_eval/readme.md

 This repository serves as a tool to identify the optimal temperature settings for a given prompt and model, leveraging findings from the following paper:

-**Hot N Cold: A Comprehensive Analysis of Temperature on the Performance of LLMs**
+**An In-Depth Study of the Effect of Temperature on Large Language Models.
+Hot or Cold?**

 <p align="center">
   <img src="images/head.jpeg" alt="Empirical Analysis" width="300">